Skip to main content

 ConceptWhat It RepresentsLifecycle

-TaskThe goal: "Generate architecture for project X"Created once, never modified
+TaskThe goal: "Generate architecture for project X"Created once, status derived from attempts

-A Task may have multiple Attempts — each retry, fallback, or repair creates a new Attempt.
+A Task may have multiple Attempts — each retry creates a new Attempt (not a new Task).
 This separation enables:

 • Forensic debugging: compare Attempt #1 (failed) vs Attempt #2 (succeeded)